yubin-park/bonsai-dt/README.md

 We repeat the above process on each partitioned dataset recursively.

 The properties of decision tree are primarily determined by the two functions:
-- `find_split(X, y)`: This function decides which variable/value to split on.
+- `find_split()`: This function decides which variable/value to split on.
 For example, C4.5 and ID3 use Information Gain using Shannon Entropy, and CART use the Gini impurity measure to choose a splitting variable.
-- `is_leaf(X, y)`: This function controls when to stop growing the tree.
+- `is_leaf()`: This function controls when to stop growing the tree.
 For example, one can grow the tree till its depth is smaller than 4, or its node size is smaller than 30.

 Many decision tree algorithms out there provide a set of parameters to control the behavior of these two functions.
 Note that, in Bonsai, we ask users to write these **two functions from scratch**.